-Majority of biggest U.S. cities now smoke-freeNovember 15th, 2012 in Addiction /
+Majority of biggest U.S. cities now smoke-freeNovember 15, 2012 in Medicine & Health / Addiction

 (HealthDay)—Thirty of the 50 largest cities in the United States are now smoke-free, a new report shows.

 The 60 percent of large cities that are smoke-free have laws that prohibit smoking in all indoor areas of private workplaces, restaurants and bars.
 In late 2000, only one of the 50 largest U.S. cities—San Jose, Calif.—had such a comprehensive smoke-free law.